MBSampson/mbsampson.github.io/Rental_Update_Doc.md

 There are two views for the rentals pages: desktop and mobile.
 I'll detail the instructions for updating each view below:

 ## Desktop - No Rentals
-1. Rename the "rentals.html" file to "inactive_rentals.html"
+1. Rename the "rentals.html" file to "inactive_rentals.html"  -- This disables the 'rentals' page
-2. Rename the "norentals.html" file to "rentals.html"
+2. Rename the "norentals.html" file to "rentals.html"         -- This enables the 'no rentals' page

 ## Desktop - Updating No Rentals to Rentals and adding a new rental